Assisted school travel program

 Unwieldy, inefficient systems putting children at risk

-A key program at the NSW Department of Education, the Assisted School Travel Program (ASTP), which provides transport for students with disabilities, faced significant challenges.
-Our initial discovery, through reviewing documentation and engaging stakeholders, revealed that outdated and inefficient systems were jeopardising operations and student safety.
+A key program at the NSW Department of Education, the Assisted School Travel Program (ASTP) provides transport for students with disabilities.
+However, outdated and inefficient systems were jeopardising operations and, critically, student safety.

-Staff struggled with fragmented information across multiple systems and relied on manual workarounds.
+I led the discovery phase, which revealed that staff were struggling with fragmented information across multiple systems and relying heavily on manual workarounds.
 This inefficiency not only wasted time and resources but, critically, increased the risk of harm to vulnerable students.
 Modernising these systems was essential to streamline operations, consolidate key functions, and ensure child protection was prioritised.

 02/ Documenting the Research